alonitac/DevOpsBootcampUPES/tutorials/docker_networking.md

 ## DNS services

 Containers that are connected to the default bridge network inherit the DNS settings of the host, as defined in the `/etc/resolv.conf` configuration file in the host machine (they receive a copy of this file).
-Containers that attach to a custom network use Docker’s embedded DNS server.
+Containers that attach to a custom network use Docker's embedded DNS server.
 The embedded DNS server forwards external DNS lookups to the DNS servers configured on the host machine.

-Custom hosts, defined in `/etc/hosts` on the host machine, aren’t inherited by containers.
+Custom hosts, defined in `/etc/hosts` on the host machine, aren't inherited by containers.
 To pass additional hosts into container, refer to [add entries to container hosts file](https://docs.docker.com/engine/reference/commandline/run/#add-host) in the `docker run` reference documentation.